fortierq/fortierq.github.io/_posts/2021-05-09-python-import.md

 ---
-title: "How to import local modules in Python"
+title: "How to import local modules with Python"
 tags:
   - python
   - programmation